zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 This is primarily what I mean about it being Pip's fault.

-## Don't worry, dear, I'll have your Pip
+## Don't Worry, Dear, I'll Have Your Pip

 Okay, so there seems to be a pretty clear bottleneck here.
 What if we could just make a virtual environment that just... hasn't got any Pip in it?